 China is known for producing maximum number of cheapest wholesale products.
 The country is recognized as the world’s factory.
 Even when you check Amazon or any other e-commerce website you will find that most products are sourced from China.
-Products like household gadgets, appliances, electronic items, clothes, tools, fashion accessories, etc. Most of them are manufactured and produced in China.
+Products like household gadgets, appliances, electronic products, household utensils, tools, promotion items, etc. Most of them are manufactured and produced in China.

 Often, I have heard people say that all electronic products are made in China.
 However, it is not true that all products are from here.
 Although most electronic products are from China, but Taiwan, Mexico and Malaysia are also part of it.
 We see a lot of innovative products made in the Chinese firms.
 Their improved quality system, material and industrial engineering capabilities create opportunities for importers to source different and unique electronic products from China into their market.

 After Mao was executed, China was in a poor condition.
 People were starving, so Deng Xiao Ping decided to open China to the West by attracting them with low labour cost.
 The Chinese Government then made a clause for all the western companies to set up their base in China only in the form of a Joint Venture with a Chinese partner.
 The west will also have to disclose its technology to the Chinese partners.
 That is how the first-ever made in china electronics products was introduced.

 Most western companies couldn’t resist the temptation of getting electronic products made in China at a low cost.
 That is how we got well-trained engineers and labour in China.
 Once the Chinese workers understood the trade, they all immediately started their small factories, making small components that benefit in some way.
 All factories produced unique electronic and other useful products and sold them at cheap prices.
 Of course, the low labour cost was still the strategy to keep western countries tempted.